Collection acquisition and museum loan guidelines november 2015

 - Since its inception the Collection has been created with strong ethical considerations in mind.
 This notwithstanding, it is acknowledged that parts of the Collection were formed several years before the decision to found a museum was taken.
 The creation of the Collection must also be seen in the context of increasing regulation of the trade in ancient art in recent years.

-- For objects of major importance within the Collection the Collector has sought to embrace the spirit and implications of the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Cultural Property.
+- Historically, for objects of major importance within the Collection the Collector has sought to embrace the spirit and implications of the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Cultural Property.
+However, since January 2017, his acquisition policy is to only buy antiquities that have left their source country before the restitution date of that country, or before 1970, whichever date is earlier.

-- As a United Kingdom based citizen, and as a museum open to the public, the Collector and MACM jointly and severally acknowledge and adhere to the principles set out in the UK governmental document entitled: "Combating Illicit Trade: Due Diligence Guidelines for Museums, Libraries and Archives on Collecting and Borrowing Cultural Material" (Department for Culture, Media and Sport (DCMS) October 2005).
+- As a United Kingdom based citizen when the collection was formed (although no longer living in the UK), and as a museum open to the public, the Collector and MACM jointly and severally acknowledge and adhere to the principles set out in the UK governmental document entitled: "Combating Illicit Trade: Due Diligence Guidelines for Museums, Libraries and Archives on Collecting and Borrowing Cultural Material" (Department for Culture, Media and Sport (DCMS) October 2005).

 - It is recognised by MACM and the Collector that, as with most museum or private collections formed over longer period of time, a number of minor items in the Collection may not be accompanied by a detailed documentary history or proof of origin, often for reasons including lost documentation, personal anonymity wishes of previous owners, confidential settlements and the great age of the items.
 The Collector and MACM reserve the right to use best judgement as to whether such items should continue to be placed on loan to MACM; as the display of such items can serve the interests of their representative cultures, the public and scholars and such items can be important in the public education and understanding of such cultures.